dancarter888/UC-Exams-Interface/README.md

  Place the info263-project folder into the {path to Ampps folder}\Ampps\www.
  Run AMPPS.
- Next open MySQL Workbench and create a schema named '<b>tserver</b>'.
+ Next open MySQL Workbench and click Database > Connect to Database...
+ Enter the following:
+ Connection Method: Standard (TCP/IP)
+ Hostname: 127.0.0.1
+ Port: 3306
+ Username: root
+ Click OK.
+ Enter "mysql" as the Password and click OK.
+ Create a schema named '<b>tserver</b>'.
  Then open the .sql file located in the info263-project folder by going File > Open SQL Script.
  Execute this script with the tserver schema selected in order to populate the database.